allmaps/.github/profile/README.md

 # Allmaps

-100,000s of maps are available through [IIIF](https://iiif.io/), across libraries, archives and museums worldwide.
+Millions of maps are available through [IIIF](https://iiif.io/), across libraries, archives and museums worldwide.
 Allmaps makes it easier and more inspiring to **curate, georeference and explore collections of digitized maps**.

 👉 For more information about the Allmaps project, see:
 - [allmaps.org](https://allmaps.org/)